SENG8081/SENG8081-S25-Team6/README.md

 ## How to Run
-Install dependencies: pip install -r requirements.txt Download and extract datasets as described above.
+1. Install dependencies: pip install -r requirements.txt
+2. Download and extract datasets as described above.
-Run data preparation and model scripts in the scripts/ directory.
+3. Run data preparation and model scripts in the scripts/ directory.
-### View results and visualizations:
+4. ### View results and visualizations:
+a.
 Plots are saved in the plots/ directory.
+b.
 Exported CSVs for Tableau are in the results/ directory.
+c.
 Open Tableau dashboards to explore model performance and feature importances.

 ## Results
 Machine learning models (Logistic Regression, Random Forest) were trained and evaluated on both datasets.